learn-co-curriculum/dsc-model-fit-linear-regression/README.md

 ### Stepwise selection with p-values

-In stepwise selection, you starts with and empty model (which only includes the intercept), and each time, the variable that has an associated parameter estimate with the lowest p-value is added to the model (forward step).
+In stepwise selection, you start with and empty model (which only includes the intercept), and each time, the variable that has an associated parameter estimate with the lowest p-value is added to the model (forward step).
 After adding each new variable in the model, the algorithm will look at the p-values of all the other parameter estimates which were added to the model previously, and remove them if the p-value exceeds a certain value (backward step).
 The algorithm stops when no variables can be added or removed given the threshold values.

 For more information, it's worth having a look at the [wikipedia page on stepwise regression](https://en.wikipedia.org/wiki/Stepwise_regression).